Spitfire Versus Bf109

 **It was later found that the fabric covered ailerons of the Spitfire caused the increase in force needed on the control column due to the bulging of the fabric at high speed.
 When metal covered ailerons were fitted the handling of the Spitfire at high speed improved greatly.
 Unfortunately this discovery did not take place in time to help British pilots in the summer of 1940.

 *** The MG FF Cannon used in the Bf109E was a development of a Swiss design.
-It had a muzzle velocity of only 580 metres per second compared to 870 metres per second for the British built Hispano cannon.
-The shells of the MG FF would detonate as soon as they contacted the airframe of the target and hence would usually not penetrate any armour.
+It had a muzzle velocity of only 580 metres per second (compared to 870 metres per second for the British built Hispano cannon) this meant it lacked the range and penetration of the British weapon.
+Also the shells of the MG FF would detonate as soon as they contacted the airframe of the target and hence would usually not penetrate any armour.

 ****A telling insight into how traumatic a first flight in a Bf109 could be is conveyed in Heinz Knoke's book "I flew for the Fuhrer".